It’s easy to assume that physical and emotional pain are different, but they overlap in many ways than we’d ever know.

 That depends on your interests and what works best for you.

 Mindfulness techniques like meditation offer mind-body connection, which some people find helpful.
+You can try this best breathing apps while doing your meditation.

 Alternatively, you could try herbs like cannabis, which has many benefits, including relief for both physical and emotional pain.
 This guide has more insight into pain relief with cannabis.